Nexsen Ringers Community Handbell Choir invites the High Country to holiday concert

-Boone United Methodist Church, located near Downtown Boone, is a church with ministries for people of all ages, from birth to 110.
+Boone United Methodist Church, located near Downtown Boone, is a church with ministries for people of all ages, from birth to 110 years old.
 Boone UMC, which first opened its doors more than 150 years ago, belongs to the Western North Carolina Conference of the United Methodist Church.
-Boone UMC’s mission of, “Loving our community and inviting all to discover life in Christ,” centers its ministry around opportunities for worship, connection, and service.
+Boone UMC’s mission of, “Loving our community and inviting all to discover life in Christ,” centers its ministry around opportunities for worship, connection and service.

 (0) comments